vedant1102/day-5-profile-page-assignment/README.md

-# 🌐 Personal Profile Website – Day 5 Assignment
+# 🌐 Personal Profile Website – Assignment

 This is my personal **Profile Page Website** built as part of a web development assignment.
 It showcases my skills, experience, projects, and contact information in a responsive and modern design.